ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-2-3.md

-Chapter: Common Terms and Concepts in Network Science and Complexity Theory
+Common Terms and Concepts in Network Science and Complexity Theory
 ===========================================================================

 In this chapter, we explore the common terms and concepts used in network science and complexity theory.
 Understanding these key terms is essential for developing a solid foundation in analyzing complex decision-making processes.
 By familiarizing ourselves with these concepts, readers will be equipped with a comprehensive vocabulary to navigate the intricacies of network science and complexity theory.